omidarmat/onLearn/sql.md

   name,
   price,
   CASE
-    WHEN price > 600 THEN 'hight'
+    WHEN price > 600 THEN 'high'
     WHEN price > 300 THEN 'medium'
     ELSE 'cheap'
   END